vaibhavpandeyvpz/kram/README.md

 4. **Keep Migrations Small**: Each migration should represent a single, logical change to the database schema.

-5. **Use Transactions**: Kram automatically uses transactions for each migration.
-If a migration fails, all changes are rolled back.

-6. **Handle Exceptions**: PHP migrations can throw exceptions or return `false` to indicate failure.
-Both are handled gracefully.
+5. **Handle Exceptions**: PHP migrations should throw exceptions to indicate failure.
+Exceptions are caught and handled gracefully by the migration manager.

-7. **Multiple Statements**: SQL migrations can contain multiple statements.
+6. **Multiple Statements**: SQL migrations can contain multiple statements.
 Kram automatically splits them correctly, handling comments and string literals.

+7. **Multiple Operations**: PHP migrations can perform multiple database operations without needing to return values.
+Simply execute operations and throw exceptions on failure.

 ## Testing